leolanese/React-seed/README.md

     ```

--- At this point we can ue TS in our app, files are renamed as .TSX
+-- At this point we can ue TS in our app, files are renamed as: '.tsx'
 -- props are `hardly-type` so using `any` type (only for demonstrations proposes)
 -- to run ESlint use: `npx eslint src/*` or `npx eslint <targetFile> --fix` or `npx eslint <targetFile> --quiet`
 -- to run prettier: `yarn format` or `npm run format`